ceph/ceph-chef/README.md

 * `node['ceph']['config]'['global']['cluster network']` - a CIDR specification of a separate cluster replication network
 * `node['ceph']['config]'['global']['rgw dns name']` -  the main domain of the radosgw daemon

-Most notably, the configuration does **NOT** need to set the `mon_initial_members`, because the cookbook does a node search based on tags to find other mons in the same environment.
+Most notably, the configuration does **NOT** need to set the `mon initial members`, because the cookbook does a node search based on TAGS to find other mons in the same environment.
+However, you can add them to `node['ceph']['config']['global']['mon initial members'] = <whatever mon ip list you want>`

-The other set of attributes that this recipe needs is `node['ceph']['osd_devices']`, which is an array of OSD definitions, similar to the following:
+The other set of attributes that this recipe needs is `node['ceph']['osd']['devices']`, which is an array of OSD definitions, similar to the following:

 * {'device' => '/dev/sdb'} - Use a full disk for the OSD, with a small partition for the journal
 * {'type' => 'directory', 'device' => '/src/node/sdb1/ceph'} - Use a directory, and have a small file for the journal